 The Sutherland Hospital Caringbah, founded in 1955, is an Associated Teaching Hospital of the University of New South Wales.
-It is a general medical, surgical and obstetric hospital.
-There are also psychiatric and rehabilitation units, a 22 bed paediatric ward, and a busy emergency department.
+It is a general medical, surgical and obstetric hospital, with various subspecialties.
+There are also psychiatric and rehabilitation, oncology and day surgery units, a 22 bed paediatric ward, and a busy emergency department.